 Sorry, Blair Waldorf: At the 2014 CFDA Fashion Awards, Lively copped her old frenemy's go-to hair accessory, and it looked good.
 Headbands are big for fall, so why not follow the actress's lead?

 Lest we forget Lively's California roots, we had to give a nod to the beachy waves she does so well.
-Spray on Herbivore Botanicals' Sea Mist ($20) to get the same tousled look.
+Spray on Herbivore Botanicals Sea Mist (£10) to get the same tousled look.

 We're so used to seeing her with curls or waves that sometimes we forget that Lively can do sleek like no one's business.
 (Shocking!)
-To nab the glossy look seen at the Gucci S/S 14 presentation, work in R+Co's Tinsel Smoothing Oil ($24) before drying and straightening.
+To nab the glossy look seen at the Gucci S/S 14 presentation, work in Bumble and bumble Hairdresser's Invisible Oil (£35) before drying and straightening.

 This mega-fishtail, seen at the New York premiere of Savages in 2012, will go down in history as one of our all-time favorite Lively looks.
 Why?
 It's simple enough, yet the texture adds a little something without being over-the-top messy.
-If the fishtail scares you, you're not alone: Check out this faux version we created.
+Here's our guide to doing a fishtail braid.

 One of our favorite variations on Lively's signature waves is a half-back 'do.
-(And, psst: It's great for those pesky, in-between bangs.)
-It's easy, too: Just grab a chunk of face-framing hair on each side, pull it back, and fasten with bobby pins.
+It's easy, too: Just grab a chunk of face-framing hair on each side, pull it back, and fasten with kirby grips.